suchapalaver/gas-cost-blog/src/rust_generics_and_adaptor_pattern.md

 }
 ```

 **Key Learning**: Each adapter implements the same interface but handles network-specific receipt structures.
 Notice how Optimism receipts have an `inner` field and `l1_block_info`, while Ethereum receipts have direct access.
+For Optimism, we use `OptimismReceiptAdapter`, which leverages types and structures from the [op-alloy crate](https://github.com/alloy-rs/op-alloy), a specialized extension of Alloy for OP Stack chains.

 ## 3. Generic Functions with Multiple Type Parameters